 This week’s indigenous grape variety hails mostly from Lombardy and the Veneto but is also found in a few areas in Trentino.
-It’s principal area however is around Lake Garda where it is a major component in Garda Classico DOC wines.
+It’s principal area however is around Lake Garda where it is a major component in the red DOC wines.
 It is often made into a rosato as well, locally called Chiaretto.

 As a grape variety, Groppello, is hearty without being too vigorous and grows best on low hills.
 It is challenged in soils that have a deficiency in potassium and can at times present a sensibility to grey rot and oidium or powdery mildew.

 There is also a Groppello that comes from the Trentino but that is a different grape variety.
 A well known producer of Groppello in this area is De Zinis

 Many of these wines do not arrive in the United States which is a shame.
 They are easy to drink and lovely with food.
 Just like their friends nearby on Lake Garda, much of this wine is consumed in situ…